CenterBLC/N1904/docs/features/nodeid.md

 ## Feature description

-The `nodeid` feature provides a reference to a specific word groups, clauses, or sentences within the text.
+The `nodeid` feature provides a reference to the range of words inside a word group, clause, or sentence within the text.

 ## Feature values